Customize Consent Preferences

-If you are TapRooT® trained, you probably smiled reading the headline to this post.
+If you are TapRooT® Trained, you probably smiled reading the headline of this post.
 But this happens.
-I know it happens because when I’m teaching courses, attendees have told me that it’s happened to them.
-They’ve never had TapRooT® training but are expected to do a TapRooT® investigation.
+I know it happens because when I’m teaching courses, attendees tell me it’s happened to them.
+They’ve never had TapRooT® training but are expected to do a TapRooT® Investigation.

-Understanding how to use the TapRooT® Root Cause Tree® effectively is what sets TapRooT® investigators apart.
-The Root Cause Tree® is an advanced, expert system for root cause analysis.
-It is accompanied by the Root Cause Tree® Dictionary.
+Understanding how to use the TapRooT® Root Cause Tree® sets TapRooT® Investigators apart.
+The TapRooT® Root Cause Tree® is an advanced, expert system for root cause analysis.
+The TapRooT® Root Cause Tree® Dictionary accompanies it.
 Oh . . . your boss didn’t give you a dictionary?

 Please keep reading.
 It could save a life.

-In the TapRooT® process, investigators first create a sequence of events based on evidence collection.
-Then, mistakes, errors and equipment failures that occurred in the sequence are identified.
-Once identified, they are analyzed with the Root Cause Tree® and the Root Cause Tree® Dictionary.
+In the TapRooT® Investigation Process, investigators first create a sequence of events based on evidence collection.
+Then, mistakes, errors, and equipment failures that occurred in the sequence are identified.
+Once identified, they are analyzed with the TapRooT® Root Cause Tree® and the TapRooT® Root Cause Tree® Dictionary.

-Course attendees don’t just learn how to do this in TapRooT® training, they also practice it in training, on incidents we present via animation, and on incidents from their own facilities that they bring to class.
+Course attendees don’t just learn how to do this in TapRooT® Training, they also practice it in training, on incidents we present via animation, and on incidents from their facilities that they bring to class.

 Mark Paradies, co-developer of the TapRooT® System, calls handing a Root Cause Tree® to someone and telling them to “just do it” root cause malpractice.
 Because what happens?
 People use it as a pick list.
 They don’t use the process because they don’t understand the value and benefit of following the TapRooT® process.
 This understanding comes with training.